 What Property Inspections is the Buyer Going to Order?

-Find out what types of inspections the buyer wants and have Kathy Bost: Santa Clarita Realtor ask the buyer’s agent if they will have enough time to complete these inspections during their option period.
+Find out what types of inspections the buyer wants and ask the buyer’s agent if they will have enough time to complete these inspections during their option period.
 You don’t want them coming back and asking for an extension.

 Is the Buyer Flexible about Closing and Change of Possession Dates?

-This is especially important if you need to find a house and move. look for a professional company in Perth, check out this property management team if the buyer is willing to do a rent back after closing.
+This is especially important if you need to find a house and move.
+Ask if the buyer is willing to do a rent back after closing.
 Usually rent backs are done at the new buyer’s mortgage payment (inclusive of property taxes, mortgage interest and insurance), though this figure is always negotiable.
 A rent back is preferable to an extension of the closing because the longer you put off closing the more chance something will cause the buyer to back out.
 Even though it may cost you a few dollars more, its worth it for the piece of mind.

 Does the Buyer Have to Sell a Home?